-How Much to Install a Log Burner?
+How Much is a Log Burner?

 Today's wood burners are extremely efficient, reducing the need for fossil fuels for home heating.
 Wood burners are ideal for heating a single room, but they can also be used in conjunction with other low-carbon heating options such as heat pumps.